-Next, in accounting terms, the balance sheet.
-That is really the second financial statement.
+Next, in accounting terms, is the balance sheet.
+That is the second financial statement.
 Accountants always want to make sure that the balance sheet is accurate.
 That’s how we know your assets are all there.
 That’s how we know how much you owe everyone related to the liabilities.
 In addition to that, the equities section is usually somewhat of a puzzle to the restaurant managers and restaurant owners.
-What do retained earnings really mean?
+What do retained earnings mean?
 Is it worth as much as that initial investment?
 So, if your restaurant is two years old and you funded it with half of a million dollars, is it still worth a half of a million or is it now worth a million dollars?
 That’s what your balance sheet is going to tell you.
 It’s going to tell you what you owe more than you own or that you own more than you owe.
-So the worth of the business is very important.
+So knowing the worth of the business is very important.

 The Cash Flow Statement